Poppin-Technologies/magnetic-scroll/README.md

 ```
 ## Methods

-Here are the methods available for configuring the behavior of `MagneticScrollView` with emojis:
+Here are the methods available for configuring the behavior of `MagneticScrollView`:

 ### 🖱️ changesActiveBlockOnTapGesture(_ value: Bool)
 Sets whether the active block should be changed on a tap gesture.